thomsonreuters/HashIcon-Swift/Readme.md

 - Add the downloaded `HashIconSwift.framework`.
 - And that's it!

-## Usage
+## Roadmap
+* No further development expected

 ## License

 HashIconSwift is released under the MIT license.
-See [LICENSE](https://github.com/Thomson Reuters/HashIconSwift/blob/master/LICENSE) for details.
+See [LICENSE](https://git.sami.int.thomsonreuters.com/nopass/hashicon-swift/blob/master/LICENSE) for details.